jaguilar1029531/0319homework/README.md

+The details of the goals are below.
+This was a very difficult assignment for me.
+I had to break down my understanding of javascript and reorganize it.
+I developed a love for console logging to see where my code is heading.
+I reached out to TAs, instructors in office hours, and many other students in an effort to find my way here.
+I spent 10 hours today studying to figure this out.
+What I've provided is a code that will accept user's input password criteria.
+It works if only some of the criteria is entered.
+It works if no criteria is entered, prompting the user to try again, and it works in denying usage of a number of characters not allowed.
+The code loops so that if the user fails to correctly input choices, it will run again.
+Although difficult, I had fun with this project, and enjoyed the mental breakthroughs of clarity that came along with it.
+Be sure to go through the viewport and click cancel on all the confirmations, thats my favorite.

 # 03 JavaScript: Password Generator

 Create an application that generates a random password based on user-selected criteria.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
 It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.